-Rob LaRocco, LMFT, Executive Director of Programs
+Rob LaRocco, LMFT, Interim CEO

 Rob’s expertise in streamlining programs and maintaining compliance with regulations will be utilized as Whitmarsh House works to continuously improve and prepare for the future.
 Staff from the Whitmarsh clinical, behavioral and developmental disability programs report to him.
 His philosophy is to make the organization client-centric and staff-centric, eliminating obstacles in order to deliver the best care possible for our residents.